denosaurs/event/README.md

 // listen to a specific event with an async iterator for await (const [num, bool] of MyClassInstance.asyncOn("bar")) {
 }

+// removes all listeners and closes async iterators MyClassInstance.close("bar");
 ```

 ## Maintainers